RobinL/robinl.github.io/src/definitions_markdown/scenario.md

 -   else jaro winkler match < 0.9
 -   else everything else

 In Splink, these are known as a `comparison_levels` and each comparison level represents a branch of a SQL case expression.
-They are specified in order of evaluation, each with a sql_condition that represents the branch of a case expression",
+They are specified in order of evaluation, each with a sql_condition that represents the branch of a case expression